UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 An electricity usage monitor accurately measures the energy consumption of appliances that cycle on and off and can also detect phantom power loads from devices in standby mode.

-Detecting Phantom Loads
+Detecting and Calculating Phantom Loads

 Illustration of a man monitoring whole home energy usage using a smart meter and home energy monitor.